The problem

 - Mobile apps live: iOS App Store (build 2 reviewed) and Android Play Store (since 2026-04-18).

 - 14 phases shipped from initial scaffold to current production.
-Each phase has its own committed plan + invariants extracted into the project-scoped library.
+Each phase has its own committed plan plus rules extracted into the project-scoped library.

 - Schema changes need migration files alongside the consuming code.
 Splitting a column add and the code that reads it across two commits guarantees a 500 in production.
-Three outages taught us this.
+Three failure modes during pre-launch shakedown taught us this.
+Read the story →

 - Build before restart.
 The deploy script builds to

 .next-new/then atomically swaps.
 The running PM2 process keeps serving the old build the entire time.
-Health-check before commit; rollback automatically. - Fixed-position overlays must portal to
+Health-check before commit; rollback automatically.
+Read the story → - Fixed-position overlays must portal to

 document.body.
 Any ancestor withtransformsilently convertsposition: fixedinto “positioned against that ancestor.”
-Caught three different modal bugs in one week before we made it the rule. - Reproduce UI bugs in the browser before fixing.
+Caught three different modal failures in one week before we made it a rule. - Reproduce UI bugs in the browser before fixing.
 A confirmed-by-curl hypothesis is not the same as a confirmed root cause.
-Three speculative fixes burned three deploys before this became invariant.
+Three speculative fixes burned three deploys before this became a rule.

 Why this matters for your build

 PickNDeal is one shape of agentic system; your shape will be different.
-What carries over is the method: the tool-surface design, the invariant library, the audit-trail-first instrumentation, the human-review gates on the fault line.
-Whether you're building a marketplace, a procurement system, an internal ops tool, or a customer-facing AI feature — the method holds because the failure modes are the same.
+What carries over is the method: the tool-surface design, the rule library, the audit-trail-first instrumentation, the human-review gates on the fault line.
+Whether you're building a marketplace, a procurement system, an internal ops tool, or a customer-facing AI feature.
+The method holds because the failure modes are the same.

 Want this applied to your system?